openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

 * `--batch` defines shape of model input.
 In the example, `--batch` is equal to 1, but you can also specify other integers larger than 1.
 * `--transformations_config` adds missing `Region` layers to the model.
 In the IR, the `Region` layer has name `RegionYolo`.

-> **NOTE:** The color channel order (RGB or BGR) of an input data should match the channel order of the model training dataset.
+> **NOTE**: The color channel order (RGB or BGR) of an input data should match the channel order of the model training dataset.
 If they are different, perform the `RGB<->BGR` conversion specifying the command-line parameter: `--reverse_input_channels`.
 Otherwise, inference results may be incorrect.
 For more information about the parameter, refer to **When to Reverse Input Channels** section of [Converting a Model to Intermediate Representation (IR)](../Converting_Model.md).

 OpenVINO&trade; toolkit provides a demo that uses YOLOv3 model.
 For more information, refer to [Object Detection C++ Demo](@ref omz_demos_object_detection_demo_cpp).